 Suction Curettage Abortion

-uterus.
-The cannula is a hollow plastic tube that is connected to a vacuum-type
+is a hollow plastic tube that is connected to a vacuum-type pump by a

-pump by a flexible hose.
-The abortionist runs the tip of the cannula along the
+flexible hose.
+The abortionist runs the tip of the cannula along the surface

-surface of the uterus causing the baby to be dislodged and sucked into the tube
+of the uterus causing the baby to be dislodged and sucked into the tube -

-collection jar.
-Any remaining parts are scraped out of the uterus with a
+in a collection jar.
+Any remaining parts are scraped out of the uterus with

-the baby's body parts have been left behind.
-The contents of the collection jar
+of the baby's body parts have been left behind.
+The contents of the

-are examined to assure that all fetal parts and an adequate amount of tissue
+collection jar are examined to assure that all fetal parts and an adequate

 Click here to see the